tannewt/wa-law.org/bill/2021-22/hb/1336/S.PL/README.md

 2. **"Retail telecommunications services" means the sale, lease, license, or indivisible right of use of telecommunications services or telecommunications facilities directly to end users.**

-**(3)** "Telecommunications" has the same meaning as contained in RCW 80.04.010.
+3. "Telecommunications" has the same meaning as contained in RCW 80.04.010.

-**(4)** "Telecommunications facilities" means lines, conduits, ducts, poles, wires, cables, crossarms, receivers, transmitters, instruments, machines, appliances, instrumentalities and all devices, real estate, easements, apparatus, property, and routes used, operated, owned, or controlled by any entity to facilitate the provision of telecommunications services.
+4. "Telecommunications facilities" means lines, conduits, ducts, poles, wires, cables, crossarms, receivers, transmitters, instruments, machines, appliances, instrumentalities and all devices, real estate, easements, apparatus, property, and routes used, operated, owned, or controlled by any entity to facilitate the provision of telecommunications services.

-**(5)** "Wholesale telecommunications services" means the provision of telecommunications services or **telecommunications** facilities for resale **to** an entity authorized to provide telecommunications services .
+5. "Wholesale telecommunications services" means the provision of telecommunications services or **telecommunications** facilities for resale **to** an entity authorized to provide telecommunications services .
 Wholesale telecommunications services includes the provision of unlit or dark optical fiber for resale, but not the provision of lit optical fiber.

 ## Section 9
-> This section modifies an existing section.
+> This section modifies existing section [53.08.370](/rcw/53_port_districts/53.08_powers.md).
 Here is the [modified chapter](rcw/53_port_districts/53.08_powers.md) for context.

 1. A port district in existence on June 8, 2000, may construct, purchase, acquire, develop, finance, lease, license, handle, provide, add to, contract for, interconnect, alter, improve, repair, operate, and maintain any telecommunications facilities within or without the district's limits for the following purposes: